outofink/jailbreak-assistant/README.md

 Jailbreak Assistant
 ===================

-A Windows jailbreak assistant which tells you want jailbreak program you need just by plugging you iDevice in!
+A Windows jailbreak assistant which tells you what jailbreak software to use just by plugging your iDevice in!